dmg9626/dmg9626.github.io/games/boids.md

 <img src="/assets/images/games/boids/boids_slow.gif" class="blog rounded mx-auto d-block" width="80%">

 I was now getting proper boid behavior!
 Unfortunately I was also getting about 15-25 frames per second on my laptop.
-Normally this is where I'd stop and move development to my desktop, but I knew there was still some optimizations I could make.
-Lowering the number of raycasts performed during detection helped a bit, but I was still getting lousy performance.
+Normally this is where I'd stop and move development to my desktop, but I knew there were still some optimizations to be made.
+Lowering the number of raycasts performed helped a bit, but I was still getting lousy performance.
 I decided to look at the the code where I was performing the raycasts:

 ```c#
 public List<Boid> NearbyBoids(Boid self)